breandan/kotlingrad/README.md

 ## How?

-To understand the core of Kotlin∇'s AD implementation, please refer to the [toy example](core/src/main/kotlin/edu/umontreal/kotlingrad/experimental/ToyExample.kt).
+To understand the core of Kotlin∇'s AD implementation, please refer to the [scalar example](core/src/main/kotlin/edu/umontreal/kotlingrad/experimental/Scalar.kt).

 This project relies on a few Kotlin-native language features, which together enable a concise, flexible and type-safe user interface.
 The following features have proven beneficial to the development of Kotlin∇: